hickslab/ProgenesisLFQ/README.md

 # *`ProgenesisLFQ`*

-**This repository contains functions to process Progenesis QI for proteomics v2.0 data.**

-Select and copy a workflow file below.
+Select and copy the contents of a workflow file below.

-In RStudio, find '???' in the workflow and update with your particular filename/path before running.
+In RStudio, find '???' in the workflow and update with your particular details before running.

-To run, you need the following data on your computer:
+To run, you need the following data available:

 * Protein measurements:
   + [Global proteomics](https://raw.githubusercontent.com/hickslab/ProgenesisLFQ/master/workflow/ProgenesisLFQ_Global_Workflow.R)